- Solicitors For Business

 The defendants made an initial offer that Sapna and Mr R deemed to be too low.
 As such they rejected the offer.
 Though Sapna was in negotiations with the defendants’ lawyers to agree upon a satisfactory settlement, the liability deadline was fast approaching so without a sufficient offer on the table, she issued court proceedings.

-If you or anyone you know has become aware of hearing loss within the last three years and believe this is due to your job (current or previous), feel free to contact Andrew Lilley on 0161 828 1958 or fill in our contact form for free no obligation advice.
+If you or anyone you know has become aware of hearing loss within the last three years and believe this is due to a current or previous job, feel free to contact Andrew Lilley on 0161 828 1958 or fill in our contact form for free no obligation advice.